-What Are HUD Homes?
+What Are HUD Homes

 In order to recoup the cost, the government will sell these homes, often slightly below market value, to encourage home buyers to purchase them.
-Although HUD homes are appraised to determine value and then priced accordingly, they are sold “as-is,” so no repairs or improvements are made to the home before it’s sold.
+Although HUD homes are appraised to determine value and then priced accordingly, they are sold “as is,” so no repairs or improvements are made to the home before it’s sold.

-HUD Assistance And Buyer Programs
+HUD Assistance And Home Buyer Programs

-As part of the home buying process, many of those interested in purchasing property may be on the lookout for first-time home buyer programs or other forms of assistance with their real estate expenses.
+As part of the home buying process, many people interested in purchasing property may be on the lookout for first-time home buyer programs or other forms of assistance with their real estate expenses.
 In order to further motivate individuals to purchase HUD homes, the agency offers these types of incentives to some buyers.
 Some of the grants, vouchers and buyers programs that HUD offers include:

 - One Dollar Program: Allows low- or moderate-income families to purchase HUD homes – which have been on the market for over 6 months – for only $1.